 It is important that an emergency response procedure is developed for every identified emergency with a risk classification of high or above.
+The emergency planning committee is responsible for this activity.
 This doesn’t exclude preparations for other emergencies.
 If you think some other emergency may be likely in certain circumstances then establishing an emergency response procedure should be completed.

 When preparing these procedures consideration should be given to the responsibilities of the emergency control organisation E.C.O., responsibilities of occupants and the action they should take, arrangements for evacuating the facility and up to date communication details.
 I.e. key organisations and personnel contact details.